NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - String
      - auto
      - Enter a date range like 'Jun 1 - Oct 31'.
-If not provided, the OS-HPXML default (see `HPXML HVAC Control <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-control>`_) is used.
 Can also provide 'BuildingAmerica' to use automatic seasons from the Building America House Simulation Protocols.
+If auto or not provided, the OS-HPXML default (see `HPXML HVAC Control <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-control>`_) is used.
    * - ``hvac_control_cooling_weekday_setpoint_temp``
      - true
      - deg-F